Microsoft-community/Community-website/src/wiki/useful-windows-tips.md

 By default, when you search for anything on your device, it gets searched on Bing, most of the time unintentionally, and you want an on-device result instead.
 This can slow down performance especially with excessive keystrokes.
 To disable this behavior you can follow the steps below:

 ::: danger
 The steps below involve modifying the registry.
-Before making changes to the registry, you should always backup the current state of the folder you are modifying.
-You can do this by right clicking on the folder you are making the changes to in the Registry Editor, then clicking "**Export**" and saving the file somewhere safe.
+Before making changes to the registry, you should always back up the current state of the folder you are modifying.
+You can do this by right-clicking on the folder you are making the changes to in the Registry Editor, then clicking "**Export**" and saving the file somewhere safe.
 In case something goes wrong, you can restore the backup by selecting **File > Import** in the Registry Editor.
 :::

 1. Search for "Registry Editor" in the Start menu.